vidyasagarmukkavili-hbwsl/Magento-Remote-Repo-Installation-Guide/magento-project-installation-with-github-remote-repo.md

 or get it from here ->  https://github.com/vidyasagarmukkavili-hbwsl/Magento-Remote-Repo-Installation-Guide/tree/master/app/etc

 **6. Almost there!
-Dont forget to give all the relevant permissions to make it work:**
+Don't forget to give all the relevant permissions to make it work:**

 ```
 sudo find var generated vendor pub/static pub/media app/etc -type f -exec chmod g+w {} +